Ajaan (Thai): Teacher; mentor. Pāli form: Ācariya.

 Samaṇa: Contemplative.
 Literally, a person who abandons the conventional obligations of social life in order to find a way of life more “in tune” (sama) with the ways of nature.

 Saṁsāra: Transmigration; the process of wandering through repeated states of becoming, with their attendant death and rebirth.

 Saṅgha: On the conventional (sammati) level, this term denotes the communities of Buddhist monks and nuns.
 On the ideal (ariya) level, it denotes those followers of the Buddha, lay or ordained, who have attained at least stream-entry.

 Sutta: Discourse.
 Sanskrit form: Sūtra.

-Tathāgata: Literally, “one who has become authentic (tatha-āgata),” or “one who is really gone (tatha-gata),” an epithet used in ancient India for a person who has attained the highest religious goal.
-In the Pali Canon, this usually denotes the Buddha, although occasionally it also denotes any of his arahant disciples.
+Tathāgata: Literally, “one who is truly gone (tatha-gata)” or “one who has become authentic (tatha-āgata),” an epithet used in ancient India for a person who has attained the highest religious goal.
+In Buddhism, it usually denotes the Buddha, although occasionally it also denotes any of his arahant disciples.

 Vinaya: The monastic discipline, whose rules and traditions comprise six volumes in printed text.